Deltares/hydromt/docs/guides/plugin_dev/migrating_to_v1.rst

 `write`, `read`, and `create` methods respectively.
 Also, the `setup_grid_from_*` methods have been removed with the goal of simplifying the API.
 Removed functionality was moved to the `hydromt.model.processes.grid` submodule containing the workflow functions.
-The functionality of the GridComponent has not been changed compared to the GridModel.

 +------------------------------+-------------------------------------------+
 | v0.x                         | v1                                        |